TheMowgliMan/enygma/README.md

 Eight-bit registers are subdivided as follows:
 R000(R020(R060, R061), R021(R062, R063)), R001(R022(R064, R065), R023(R066, R067)), etc

+Note: the first eight 32-bit general registers (R000-R007) and the registers subdivided from them do not reset with an interrupt, but the others are stored and set to zero, to be restored with a RET instruction.
 ### Instruction Set
 Instructions are formatted like so:
  - Bits 0 through 15: instruction